built1n/blog/posts/opening-black-boxes.md

 might seem.
 It's all too easy to abstract away the details of a technical process, but sometimes the best way to really understand something is by opening up the hood and tinkering with it.

+[^1]: I'm probably oversimplifying here.
+There was, in reality, some neat vector math to figure out just *where* the "border" of the image would be when the grooves were at an angle.